tpelcm/ansible-magweg/roles/internal/sonarqube/README.md

 ## JMX

-To enable JMX remote monitoring, configure `sonarqube_jmx_remote` vars.
+To enable JMX remote monitoring, `sonarqube_jmx_remote.enable: yes` and configure `sonarqube_jmx_remote` vars.
+To access it use JConsole or VisualVM.
+For remote host use something like `service:jmx:rmi:///jndi/rmi://1.1.1.4:10443/jmxrmi` of `1.1.1.4:10443`.
+Default credentials are `reader` with `secret` or `admin` with `supersecret`.

 ## License